5% OFF WITH CODE WIN5

 Orders over £1000

-Shop oak TV units and oak TV stands designed to bring practical storage and a natural wood finish to your living room.
-This collection includes compact oak TV stands, large oak TV cabinets and wider oak television units with a mix of shelves, drawers and cupboards for everyday use.
+Shop oak TV units and TV stands designed for practical living room storage and everyday use.
+This collection includes solid oak TV stands, large wooden TV cabinets, rustic oak TV units and painted media units in a range of sizes and finishes, with shelves, drawers and cupboards for keeping devices, cables and accessories organised.

-The best oak TV unit depends on the size of your television, the shape of your room and how much storage you need around the screen.
-A compact oak TV stand can work well in a smaller living room where floor space is limited, while a wider oak TV cabinet often suits larger screens and gives you more room for devices, remotes, cables and everyday essentials.
+The best TV unit depends on the size of your television, the shape of your room and how much storage you need around the screen.
+A compact oak TV stand works well in a smaller living room where floor space is limited, while a wider wooden TV cabinet suits larger screens and gives you more room for devices, remotes, cables and everyday essentials.

 If you want your furniture to feel balanced rather than crowded, it helps to think about the full width of the wall, not just the size of the television.
 In some rooms, a low and wide oak TV unit creates a better visual fit than a narrow stand, especially if you want the television area to feel more anchored.

-The terms oak TV unit, oak TV stand and oak TV cabinet are often used interchangeably, but they can suggest slightly different things.
-An oak TV stand is often seen as a simpler piece with open shelving or a more compact footprint.
-An oak TV unit usually suggests a broader design with a combination of storage options, while an oak TV cabinet may refer to a model with more enclosed storage such as drawers, cupboards or doors.
+The terms TV unit, TV stand and TV cabinet are often used interchangeably, but they can suggest slightly different things.
+A TV stand is often a simpler piece with open shelving or a compact footprint.
+A TV unit usually suggests a broader design with mixed storage, while a TV cabinet may refer to a model with enclosed storage such as drawers, cupboards or doors.
+Some customers also refer to these pieces as media units, particularly when the design includes dedicated space for audio equipment, consoles or streaming devices.

 In practice, the most important thing is not the label but the layout.
 Some customers want open shelves for consoles and media boxes, while others prefer cupboard storage to keep the room looking tidier.
 This category includes a mix of designs so you can choose the one that works best for the way your living room is used every day.